 International Research Group on Sustainable Pallets

-Established in 2007 by Professors Andres Carrano (Auburn University) and Brian Thorn (Rochester Institute of Technology), this group has since grown to become one of the leading research teams solely devoted to the research of environmental issues on pallet materials, operations (manufacturing and refurbishing), logistics/network design, transportation and end-of-life.
+Established in 2007 by Professors Andres Carrano (Georgia Southern University) and Brian Thorn (Rochester Institute of Technology), this group has since grown to become one of the leading research teams solely devoted to the research of environmental issues on pallet materials, operations (manufacturing and refurbishing), logistics/network design, transportation and end-of-life.

 This group is composed of researchers from various universities in USA, Europe and India and regularly collaborates with leading companies such as Axios, Brambles (IFCO and CHEP), Ongweoweh, Millwood as well as dozens of pallet recyclers and remanufacturers.